LukeGarrigan/gladiator-console-game/README.md

 ﻿# Gladiator Console Game ⚔

 Just a text-based game to play around with some C# in an attempt to understand the language.
+The goal is to add as much C# feature fluff in the game as possible, this is the main focus, not the shoddy game.

 - ✔ Done, feature is in the code
 - ❎ Will be added at some point